 Each session includes:

-1) A live, interactive class, in which Dr. Mira Neshama leads a 75 minutes study and meditation session.
+1) A recorded class, in which Dr. Mira Neshama leads a 75 minutes study and meditation session.
 Sessions include a close reading of Jewish texts in their original, clearly translated and explained, together with relevant background information and discussion.

 2) A printable handout of relevant texts from Biblical, Rabbinic, Kabbalistic and Chassidic sources, provided in full translation with introductory comments and guiding questions.